Image of Tina Lüdecke

 2021 – present

-Guest researcher at Senckenberg Biodiversity and Climate Research Centre (SBiK-F), Frankfurt, Germany.
-Group Paleoclimate and Paleoenvironmental Dynamics (head: Prof. A. Mulch)
+Guest researcher, Senckenberg Biodiversity and Climate Research Centre, Germany.
+Paleoclimate & Paleoenvironmental Dynamics (head: Prof. A. Mulch)

 2016 – present

-Geochemist for the Paleo-Primate-Project Gorongosa, Gorongosa National Park, Mozambique (PIs: Dr. S. Carvalho & Prof. R. Bobe)
+Geochemist, Paleo-Primate-Project Gorongosa, Gorongosa National Park, Mozambique (PIs: Prof. S. Carvalho & Prof. R. Bobe)

 2017 – 2023

-Research Associate at the School of Anthropology and Museum Ethnography, University of Oxford, England (host: Dr. S. Carvalho)
+Research Associate, School of Anthropology and Museum Ethnography, University of Oxford, England (host: Prof. S. Carvalho)

 2019 – 2020

-Guest researcher at the Department of Climate Geochemistry, Max-Planck Institute for Chemistry, Mainz, Germany (head: Prof. G. Haug)
+Guest researcher, Department of Climate Geochemistry, Max-Planck Institute for Chemistry, Germany (head: Prof. G. Haug)

 Education